-Step 7.
+Step 8.
 (Install Tie Rod to Hub Assembly) Install the outer tie rod and tie rod assembly into the hub assemble where the stock tie rod was previously.
 Do not tighten the locking nut at this time in case you need to disassemble to adjust camber.

-Step 8.
+Step 9.
 (Tighten Frame Bolts) Once everything is assembled hand tight, go ahead and fully tighten both the upper and lower frame bolts that mount the control arms to the frame.

-Step 9.
-(Route and Secure Brake Line) Rout and secure the brake line as desired and secure with zip ties.
+Step 10.
+(Install, Route and Secure Brake Line) Install the new braided break lines that come with the kit.
+For 2016 models BL095 are the fronts, and BL096 are the rears.
+For 2017+ models BL097 are the fronts, and BL 098 are the rear.
+Rout and secure the brake line as desired and secure with zip ties.